jRevaj/ctf-platform/README.md

 ### Production mode

 In production mode the app is only initialized with admin account.
-Credentials for the admin account are the same as in development mode.
+Credentials for the admin account are the same as in development mode so change them ASAP.

 ## Useful links